Contingency Fee Agreement

 This is the third and final step of the Due Diligence Strategy.
 This Settlement Doc is used in the event that the reconsideration request made in the second step was denied.

-COMPRESSION FACTOR FOLLOW-UP LETTERS
+THREE-LEVEL FOLLOW-UP LETTERS

 This letter is used to follow up to a previous letter you sent to someone at the WSIB handling your claim.
 For example your Case Manager, Nurse Case Manager, Return To Work Specialist etc. Experience tells us that things tend to get lost and people forget to respond in a timely manner.
 We suggest you make note to follow up within one week from the date of this letter by using the MANAGER FAILURE TO RESPOND FOLLOW -UP LETTER.